 The plaintiffs argue that education is a fundamental right under California's constitution, and far too many students are failing to read and write at grade level or graduate from high school.

-To remedy the problem, the coalition is demanding equal access to preschools, increased school funding, better data systems and an efficient, coherent school finance system that
+To remedy the problem, the coalition is demanding equal access to preschools, increased school funding, better data systems and an efficient, coherent school finance system that provides more resources to children with greater need.

 The Campaign for Quality Education suit was filed less than two months after a similar case, Robles-Wong v.
 California, began to make its way through the court system.
 Attorneys involved with the second suit said the two cases are complementary, but that Monday's complaint gives voice to the needs of the state's low-income students.

 Both cases were initiated in the context of ongoing school budget cuts, which have led to teacher layoffs, shortened school years and elementary school class sizes of 30 students or more in some districts.
-Per-student funding, already below the national average, dropped 14 percent from 2007-08 through 2009-10 during the state budget crisis,
+Per-student funding, already below the national average, dropped 14 percent from 2007-08 through 2009-10 during the state budget crisis, according to the nonpartisan Legislative Analyst's Office.

 "These are not the conditions we should ask our children to thrive in, or even to survive in," said John Affeldt, managing attorney for Public Advocates, the San Francisco-based nonprofit law firm that will handle the case with the pro-bono support of two private law firms.